glenjamin/babblog-royale/README.md

 ## Roadmap

+- Add global hotkeys for scrolling game state
+- Show kills and wins on the UI
+- Include the hot zone
+- Include player tiles / HP
 - Keep track of when items get collected
-- Show kills and wins on the UI
 - Show the scoreboard progress on the UI
-- Include the hot zone
+- Show phantom tiles
 - Figure out which player is the current player and make them always blue
-- Include player tiles / HP
 - Figure out which words/bombs people played
 - Allow export/import of individual parsed games
 - Allow sharing links to games